rikhuijzer/PrecompileSignatures.jl/README.md

 For more information about this, see https://github.com/JuliaLang/julia/issues/38951#issuecomment-749153888 and the related discussions.
 This aspect is a work-in-progress.
 For example, a recent PR that got merged related to this is "Cache external CodeInstances" (https://github.com/JuliaLang/julia/pull/43990).
+With the great work that is done at the Julia-side, this package is expected to make a bigger difference over time.